cabforum/smime/SBR.md

 5. **Non-Commercial Entity Subjects (International Organization)**: Unless verified under subsection (6), all items listed in [Section 11.2.1](#1121-verification-requirements) (4) MUST be verified either:

    A.  With reference to the constituent document under which the International Organization was formed; or

    B.  Directly with a signatory country's government in which the CA is permitted to do business.
 Such verification may be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or

    C.  Directly against any current list of qualified entities that the CA/Browser Forum may maintain at www.cabforum.org.

    D.  In cases where the International Organization applying for the EV Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.

 6. The CA may rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if:

-   i. the Verified Professional Letter includes a copy of supporting documentation used to establish the Applicant's legal existence, such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act, and ii. the CA confirms the Applicant's organization name specified in the Verified Professional Letter with a QIIS or QGIS.
+   A. the Verified Professional Letter includes a copy of supporting documentation used to establish the Applicant's legal existence, such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act, and

+   B. the CA confirms the Applicant's organization name specified in the Verified Professional Letter with a QIIS or QGIS.

 #### 3.2.2.3 Verification of assumed name